 Sun Surveyor is a quite useful app for professional photographers looking for the best location to get the perfect shot.
 The app displays augmented reality projections of the sun’s and moon’s path, and tells you about the exact location of the sun and the moon at any particular moment.

 It also helps you to calculate the length of shadows cast by objects and measure distance and difference between elevations with the Map view.

 5. Star Walk 2

 Ingress turns the real world into the landscape for a global game of mystery, which revolves around the mysterious energy that has been unearthed by some European scientists.
-The player travels to real world locations using smartphone to gather Exotic Matter and control portals around landmarks.
+The player travels to real-world locations using a smartphone to gather Exotic Matter and control portals around landmarks.

 3. Euclidean Lands